-Divide the participants into groups of four or five people and put up the slide titled Small group discussion: climate projections terms, which asks participants to come up with explanations for the following six concepts.
+Divide the participants into groups of four or five people and put up the slide titled Small group discussion: climate projections terms, which asks participants to come up with explanations for the six concepts on the next page.

 (Make sure all the facilitators assisting with the workshop understand the definitions so they can support the groups during the exercise.)